PatHightree/SpaceNavigator/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Details (please complete the following information):**
+- Issue occurred while navigating [in the editor viewports, in play mode]
 - Device type [e.g. SpaceNavigator, Spacemouse]
 - Connection [wired or wireless]
  - OS: [e.g. Windows, MacOS]